When does IRS Test Batch/ HUB Testing start in 2022?

-The IRS has announced that the 2020 tax filing season will begin on January 27, 2020.
-Tax preparation companies will be participating in the controlled launch of the e-file system (HUB Testing) with the IRS between the dates of Monday, January 13 – Wednesday, January 15 and Tuesday, January 21 – Thursday, January 23.
+The IRS has announced that the 2022 tax filing season will begin on Monday, January 24, 2022.
+Tax preparation companies will be participating in the controlled launch of the e-file system (HUB Testing) with the IRS between the dates of Tuesday, January 18 – Friday, January 21, 2022.
 During this time, tax preparation companies will be sending batches of tax returns to the IRS for processing.

-Due to tax law changes put in place by the PATH Act in 2017, the IRS cannot issue refunds for taxpayers claiming the Earned Income Tax Credit (EITC), Additional Child Tax Credit (ACTC) or the refundable portion of the American Opportunity Credit (AOC) until February 15, 2020.
-We recommend using the Where’s My Refund? tool on IRS.gov to get information about when you may receive your refund.
+Due to tax law changes put in place by the PATH Act in 2017, the IRS cannot issue refunds for taxpayers claiming the Earned Income Tax Credit (EITC), Additional Child Tax Credit (ACTC), or the refundable portion of the American Opportunity Credit (AOC) until after February 15, 2022.
+It is recommended you use the Where’s My Refund? a tool on IRS.gov to get information about when you may receive your tax refund.

 Please be advised that any return you transmit will be sent to the IRS for processing.
 Due to MeF (Modernized e-File), once you transmit a return, the return CANNOT be deleted from the server.